mwallert/ts-express-boilerplate/README.md

 #### Controllers & Routes

 The current controller class handles routing in the constructor.
 Looking into `utilities/route-builder.ts` will show that we are looking into the `controllers` directory and reading all the files into an array.
 From there we pass the router directly into the controller constructor, to mount all the routes to the application automatically!
 Anytime a new controller is added the app will pick it up and attach any given routes.
 Use the existing controller as a template for any additional controllers!

+#### Database

+The current implementation is with mongodb and mongoose.
+This can easily be switched out for any db, simply by changing the `db.ts` module.
+The module will read all of the models from the models directory, and attach them to the app.

 #### Express Views